The Linbeck Family Charitable Trust

 Since this Trust does not accept unsolicited applications, the following factors reflect the documented priorities and philosophy of Leo Linbeck III:

 Small-Scale Over Large-Scale: Linbeck has publicly critiqued the assumption that bigger solutions solve bigger problems.
-When discussing education, he warned that "scale is the enemy of innovation," preferring specialized, small-scale interventions that maintain distinctive character.
+When discussing education, he warned that "scale is the enemy of innovation," preferring specialised, small-scale interventions that maintain distinctive character.

 Community-Driven Development: Through the Center for Opportunity Urbanism, Linbeck challenges top-down planning approaches and advocates for community-driven development, family formation, and affordable housing solutions.